-Glebe Foreshore, Fishmarkets and Anzac Bridge
+Glebe Foreshore, Balmain and the Anzac Bridge

 A ride around Blackwattle Bay and Roselle Bay is fun, extremely scenic and relatively easy except for the bridge climb.